mui/material-ui/docs/src/pages/demos/text-fields/text-fields.md

 {{"demo": "pages/demos/text-fields/OutlinedInputAdornments.js"}}

+### Label offset

+When using an InputAdornment at the start of the Input, by default the `InputLabel` will be shrunk to avoid a text overlap.
-By default when using adornment in the begining `InputLabel` will be shrinked.
-In some cases this behaviour may not be desired.
-We can always restore default behaviour by setting `shrink='auto'`
+In some cases this behavior may not be desired.
+You can offset the label position with the `labelOffset` property.

 {{"demo": "pages/demos/text-fields/ShrinkAuto.js"}}